Shrugsy/use-immer-state/README.md

 ### Advanced Usage

-The tuple returned by `useImmerState` returns an optional third value; `extraAPI` like so:
+The tuple returned by `useImmerState` includes an optional third value; `extraAPI` like so:

 ```ts
 const [state, setState, extraAPI] = useImmerState(initialState);